raspberrypilearning/parents-guide/using.md

 ```

 ### A note on `sudo`
 - `sudo` is short for **super user do**.
-It is basically running a command as an administrator.
+It's basically running a command as an administrator.
 Many commands need administrator permission to run, so need to be typed using `sudo`.

 ## Other useful commands
 - You can use the GUI for most things on the Raspberry Pi, but many online tutorials and guides will assume you're using a terminal, so it is best to become acquainted with a few terminal commands.